LacticAcidCYC/CS_Interview_Notes/Algorithm/LeetCode/String.md

 ### Explanation

 What I basiclly did here is trying to reverse the whole operations.
-The operation token later will be more apperant than the operation token before.
+The operation token later will be more apparent than the ot

+peration token before.
 The letters which stamped later will cover the letters stamped before and we really don't care about the letters which are covered.

 ```latex
  *  *  *  *  *  *  *